ec429/hbuilder/RULES.md

 At start of each month, presented with a list of available techs, defined by the following requirements:

-* Year of tech must be at most 6 months away
+* Date of tech must be at most 6 months away
 * Tech's prerequisites must all have been unlocked already

 Player is given three slots to fill with either a tech or a meta.

-* Meta 'Supporting Research' allows one other slot to hold a tech from 'next year' (otherwise all techs must be this year or earlier)
+* Meta 'Supporting Research' allows one other slot to hold a tech from 'future' (otherwise all techs must be this month or earlier)
 * Meta 'Mothball Labs'
 * For each Type in production, meta 'Production Engineering'